 When will the residence card arrive?

-You will receive your residence card in the post up to 20 days after your appointment with the police.
+You will receive your residence card in the post up to 20 working days after your appointment with the police.
 It is important that the full names of everyone in the family are marked on your mailbox.
 The postal service will not deliver your residence card unless your name is on the mailbox.
 Undelivered cards are returned to the police.

-Have you not received your residence card even though more than 20 days have passed?
+Have you not received your residence card even though more than 20 working days have passed?
 Contact the police district you submitted your application to.

 Who needs a residence card?